Why Is My Magnolia Tree Leaves Turning Yellow?

 Direct sun all day can cause magnolia leaves to turn yellow.
 Not all species in the magnolia family are equally susceptible to direct sun.
 Some of them need partial shade.

 The sun also often causes damage to the foliage of newly planted magnolias.
-This is due to the fact that the trees are often grown under shade netting in nurseries.
+This is because the trees are usually grown under shade netting in nurseries.
 If you plant such a tree in full sun, it will get burnt.

 Partial yellowing of the leaves is a symptom of sun damage.
 Also, red-brown patches or dry patches may appear in the center of the yellow area.